Better black and white profiling with the ColorMunki

 One solution is:

 Lets say our image to print is in the Grey Gamma 2.2 space.
-First convert it to the correcting QTR profile (appearance does not change) then assign a Grey Gamma 2.2 profile to it (image changes appearance).
+First Assign the correcting QTR profile (appearance changes) then convert to a Grey Gamma 2.2 profile to it, for printing.

 The image is now adjusted to counteract the non linearity of the particular paper/ink/printer I’m using.